lowRISC/opentitan/doc/ug/dv_methodology/index.md

 The testplan is written in Hjson format and is made available in the corresponding `data` directory of each DUT.

-The Hjson schema enables this information to be human-writable and machine-parsable, which facilitates an automated and documentation-driven DV effort.
+The Hjson schema enables this information to be human-writable and machine-parseable, which facilitates an automated and documentation-driven DV effort.
 The testplan is parsed into a data structure that serves the following purposes:

 *  Provide the ability to insert the testplan and coverage plan as tables into the DV document itself, so that all of the required information is in one place